skel11417/appian-dev-tools-extension/README.md

 ### Changelog

+#### Version 2.0
+* **Brand New RFR Editor** Clicking *Create RFR* in the Development Tool now takes the user to a form where information can be entered for each field of the RFR Template.
+The template is prepopulated with the same data as in previous versions.

 #### Version 1.2
 * **Full RFR Template Generation** Clicking *Create RFR* in the Development Tool popup while in an Appian application now generates a full RFR template including:
   * The Application Name (with a formatted link to the application)